Remuneration for the Board members was resolved on the AGM in April 6, 2021 and is based on proposals from the Nomination Committee.

-Total remuneration to Board members elected by the AGM 2019 amounts to SEK 3,275,000 in board fee.
-The chairman of the Board will receive SEK 685,000 and each of the other Board members elected by the AGM will receive SEK 315,000.
+Total remuneration to Board members elected by the AGM 2021 amounts to SEK 3,275,000 in board fee (unchanged).
+The chairman of the Board will receive SEK 685,000, and each of the other Board members elected by the AGM will receive SEK 315,000.

-Committee fees shall be payable with SEK 100,000 to each member of the audit committee, with SEK 150,000 to the chairman of the audit committee , with SEK 100,000 to each member of the remuneration committee and with SEK 150,000 to the chairman of the remuneration committee.
-The fees cover the period until the next Annual General Meeting 2020.
+Committee fees shall be payable with SEK 100,000 to each member of the audit committee, with SEK 150,000 to the chairman of the audit committee, with SEK 100,000 to each member of the remuneration committee and with SEK 150,000 to the chairman of the remuneration committee.
+The fees cover the period until the next Annual General Meeting 2022.

 For the distribution of the fees, see the table below.